mcittar/julia_fractals/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript and `jquery` for overall structure,
+- React for site structure and rendering of non-canvas components
-- `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering,
+- `WebGL` for DOM manipulation and dynamic rendering of fractal set
+- Redux for passing information from users to WebGL canvas
 - Webpack to bundle and serve up the various scripts.

 In addition to the webpack entry file, there will be one script that handles the fractal calculation and pixel rendering

-As a bonus feature, I would like to implement the rendering using `three.js`

 ### Implementation Timeline